 Fig. 1.
 Heatmap of 30 differentially expressed circular RNAs (circRNAs) in hepatocellular carcinoma (HCC).
 Differential expression analysis of circRNAs in the GSE97332 datasets was performed using the limma package.
-The top 30 differentially expressed circRNAs in HCC were selected, comprising 15 with high expression and 15 with low expression, based on a selection criterion of a log2 fold change ($|\log_2 FC| > 2$) and a $p < 0.05$.
+The top 30 differentially expressed circRNAs in HCC were selected, comprising 15 with high expression and 15 with low expression ($|\log_2 \text{FC}| > 2$) and a $p < 0.05$.
 A heatmap illustrating these differential expression patterns was generated using the pheatmap package